tomaverlaine/tomaverlaine.github.io/_posts/2024-02-09-pk14-and-nanjing.md

 ### A Literary Youth's Unlikely Encounter with Hard Rock
 Yang Haisong, a literary-minded young man who favored Faulkner and Hemingway, was one member of this subculture.
 His taste for counterculture meant his favorite musicians naturally included Bob Dylan, Woody Guthrie, and Jim Morrison — a list that was largely shared across the small, close-knit Nanjing rock community of the time.
 As of 1994, he aspired to be a folk singer in the mold of Bob Dylan, and his distinctive vocal style may well trace back to that.

 Around 1993, at around age twenty, he heard Tang Dynasty  and understood that his destiny lay in rock music.
 He started writing three-chord songs on acoustic guitar, dropped out of university, and threw himself into creation while living frugally.
 Somewhere in there — it's unclear whether literature or music came first — he fell under the spell of Beat literature, devoured books on Zen, Taoism, and existentialist thought, and set off on a wandering journey through Xinjiang.
-He later recalled this period as his hippie years.![[]]
+He later recalled this period as his hippie years.
 ### The Encounter with Joy Division, and the Formation of P.K.14

 Between 1995 and 1996, Yang Haisong formed several bands and continued performing with other local groups in the basement shelters of apartment buildings around the city.
 No recordings survive, but they were probably punk-leaning.
 The wave of punk rock had already reached Nanjing around 1995, and many young people who had been devoted to folk music cut their long hair and plunged into the punk scene.